Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 Dog-Friendly Store Alternatives to REI

-• Home Depot – one of the most consistently dog-friendly big-box stores in the U.S.
+• Home Depot — one of the most consistently dog-friendly big-box retailers in the country.
+Leashed dogs are welcome at the vast majority of locations.

-• Walmart – policies vary by location, but many stores permit leashed dogs
+• Walmart — varies by location; many stores permit leashed dogs but it's not guaranteed.
+Call ahead.

-• TJ Maxx – many locations welcome well-behaved leashed dogs
+• TJ Maxx / Marshalls — many locations welcome leashed dogs, and occasional finds on dog gear make it worth checking.

-• The Gap – dog-friendly at many locations
+• Nordstrom, Old Navy, The Gap — dog-friendly at many locations.
+Good options for combined shopping trips.

-• Barnes & Noble – a quiet, dog-friendly option at many stores
+• Barnes & Noble — a calm, quiet environment that welcomes leashed dogs at most locations.

 In summary, REI is not officially dog-friendly.
 Its corporate policy permits only ADA-recognized service dogs inside all store locations.
 Some individual stores bend this rule at the manager's discretion, but you cannot count on it.